from many countries face a danger that is unfathomable to those in the

-The Ugandan Children of Conflict Education Fund, UCCEF, is a 501 (c) 3 tax-exempt organization, was formed in 2002 to provide funds for the education for former child soldiers who were rescued or escaped from captivity.
-We will commit to a child’s education when we are certain that the support can be sustained for as long as the child remains in school.
+The Ugandan Children of Conflict Education Fund, UCCEF, is a 501 (c) 3 tax-exempt organization, was formed in 2002 to provide funds for an education for former child soldiers who have been rescued or have escaped from captivity.
+We will commit to a childs education when we are certain that the support will be sustained for as long as the child remains in school.
 With the knowledge that these children have been severely traumatized, our only expectations are that the child desires the education and demonstrates a sincere effort to learn.
 100% of the money we raise is used for the education and needs of the students and to pay the salary of Anena Irene, our worker in the field who oversees their welfare.
-We also provide medical care and extra academic needs through our general fund.

-We find sponsors for the students many of whom were suggested for our program by the two rehabilitation centers in Gulu.
+We find sponsors for the students who are suggested for our program by the two rehabilitation centers in Gulu Uganda.
 These sponsors promise to remain committed to the student’s education for as long as he or she remains in school.
-We do not expect academic excellence from the students but do require a commitment to the school work and passing grades.
+We do not expect academic excellence from the students but do require a commitment to the school work and mostly passing grades.
 Occasionally a student needs to repeat a grade and we encourage the sponsor to give the student an extra year to succeed.
-Those students who do not have individual sponsors are supported by our general fun and we actively seek contributions.

 We originally set out to support the children through secondary school (a six year course but some had completed some of the grades before abduction) We have discovered that sometimes the student is anxious to continue on to college and the sponsor is given the opportunity to provide that.
 At this writing we have six students seeking higher degrees.